Kuro-Rui/Fumo-DiscordBot/README.rst

 Fumo-DiscordBot
 ===============

-A Discord bot made with discord.py inspired by high-quality plush Touhou Project character figures.
+A Discord bot with fun commands made with discord.py inspired by high-quality plush Touhou Project character figures.

 ----